groshi-project/groshi/README.md

 # groshi
 📉 **groshi** - goddamn simple tool to keep track of your finances.

-> Work on the project is still in progress, but it is close to release.
+> Work on this project is still in progress, but it is nearing release.
 Stay tuned!

 ## Features
+With **groshi**, you can effortlessly manage financial transactions in various currencies.
-Using **groshi** you can perform all basic operations with transactions in different currencies: create, read and update them, besides you can also get useful summary of all transactions in desired currency units for given period.
+It allows you to create, read, and update transactions, as well as generate a useful summary of all transactions in your preferred currency for a specified period.
-Multiple number of users is also supported (each user owns its own transactions).
+Multiple users are supported, each with their own set of transactions.

 ## Clients
 ### Client libraries for different programming languages